rob-p/rammap/docs/architecture.md

 **Lookup**: Per-bucket hash table indexed by `hash & mask` (low bits), then open-addressing probe for `hash >> bucket_bits` (high bits).
 O(1) average case.

-**Build memory model**: Sequential sketching processes one reference sequence at a time, dropping ASCII data immediately after packing + sketching.
-Bucket Vecs grow incrementally during sketch, then are sorted in parallel and consumed one-at-a-time during hash table build.
-Peak memory ≈ max(buckets, positions + hash tables) — never both simultaneously.
+**Build memory model (`Index::build`)**: Chunked pack + sketch processes 32 sequences at a time; the 32-sequence chunk is the only ASCII held in memory beyond what's been packed.
+Bucket `Vec`s grow incrementally as minimizers are distributed, then are sorted in parallel and consumed one-at-a-time during hash table build.
+Peak memory ≈ max(in-flight chunk + buckets, positions + hash tables).

+**Build memory model (`IndexBuilder`)**: Same shape, but one sequence in flight at a time instead of 32, and no rayon parallelism.
+The streaming caller drives the loop — bytes can come from a chunked file read, a `ReadableStream` reader, etc. Reserve the packed buffer up front via `reserve_bases(expected_total)` if you know the total reference size; avoids the 2-3× allocator transient peak that `Vec::push`-driven growth produces on multi-GB inputs.

 ---